skaplar/NewWave/README.md

 'Executor Completed'
 ```

-Message `'Executor not completed'` will be shown when the first branch completes and reaches the join.
+After starting the execution, both task t1 and t2 will start executing.
+Task t1 will complete first and the message `'Executor not completed'` will be shown when the first branch completes and reaches the join.
+Join will wait for all the incoming branches to complete.
 At the time Task2 wasn't completed so it will execute 10 more times, 20 in total when the message `'Executor completed'` shows, and the whole execution completes.

 Additional examples are in the `ExampleExecutions` class.
 We execute example by calling